-You have to take the mixture lever seriously.
-It allows you to burn less fuel for the same speed and distance, hence to fly farther away and pollute less.
+The mixture control allows you to burn less fuel for the same speed and distance, and therefore fly farther and pollute less.
 It can also cause serious trouble.
 Suppose you go flying at high altitude and pull on the mixture lever accordingly.
 Then you descend back in order to land.
-But you forget to push the mixture lever back in.
-The fuel/air mixture will become far too rich in air and the engine will simply halt.
+If you forget to push the mixture lever in, The fuel/air mixture will become far too lean and the engine will simply halt.
 You may think the engine is failing and panic, while you only have to push the mixture lever back in...